ligato/docs/docs/user-guide/agentctl.md

 linuxConfig: {}
 netallocConfig: {}
 ```
-We want to update the existing config with a new `loop2` interface saved in `update.txt`
+We want to update the existing config with a new `loop2` interface.
+This is saved in a file called `update.txt`
 ```json
 vppConfig:
   interfaces: